There will be a few things to get prior to going home. The following is a list of things I recommend:

 DISHES: I prefer ceramic as they do not tip over as easily and are not so loud.
 Stainless steel is OK as well but do not get plastic bowls.

 GROOMING TOOLS: I will send you home with a small brush to start with (it is a pin brush with balls on the end so it is not too rough on the puppy).
-You should also get a small/med sized wire comb for ears and little matts.
+You can also get a small/med sized wire comb for ears and little matts.

 TOYS: Each puppy/dog has it’s preference for favorite toys.
 I would get a variety to start with and go from there.
 Don’t forget to wash them occasionally and rotate between at least three groups so they do not become bored with them.

-CHEWIES: I only use CET HEXtra and Enzymatic large and extra-large size rawhide made by Virbac.
+CHEWIES: I only use CET Enzymatic large and extra-large size rawhide made by Virbac.
 I find them cheapest via Amazon.
 You will hear many people discourage rawhides but that is because they do not use them properly.
 They are the best product available to help with dental health and without adding too many unwanted calories.
 The error most people make is to use small pieces that they can swallow and use too infrequently creating and over exuberant chewer and hoarder.
 I do remove small pieces if I have a dog who is prone to wanting to swallow them.

 TRAINER AND SOCIALIZING CLASS: Your puppy will go home well started with socializing and understanding how to operate/interact appropriately but you MUST continue this from the day you go home.
 The most critical time frame is from before you take the puppy home to about 16-18 weeks.
 Planning to hang out at home and waiting until vaccinations are finished is a misguided and outdated concept.
 I could write a book on this but have a trainer and class pick out before you come pick up your puppy.